Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 # Architecture and Architects

 <table><tr valign="top"><td><picture><img width="550px" alt="&nbsp;CODE-STONE DYPTICH" src="../../../../_rsc/_img/illus/stone-cold_dyptich.jpg" /></picture></td><td>
-<p>The essence of architecture appeared as folks managed to erect somewhat more extravagant and durable than a hut of piled branches (sprinning from megaliths).</p>
+<p>The essence of architecture appeared as folks managed to erect somewhat more extravagant and durable than a hut of piled branches (springing from megaliths).</p>
 <p>Some ancient Hellenes were so good at construction sites that the impressed observers coined "<i>architect</i>"<sup>🏛️</sup> &mdash; the term romanized to <i>architecture</i> centuries later.</p>
 <p>Then ages passed till the art of immobile acknowledged and methodized architects as a detached trade &rarr;
 refined craftsmen exempt from chores and narrow-profile burdens to focus on vision, design, blueprints, aesthetics, and their presentation.</p>